-Falls have formed on a stream which starts in the saddle between Mount Te’elagi (1617 m) and Mount Mafane (1000 m) in Tuasivi Ridge.
-The stream slides down along a nearly vertical cliff, descending into narrow valley with lush rainforest.
-For most part of the time it rains here.
+Falls have formed on a stream that starts in the saddle between Mount Te’elagi (1617 m) and Mount Mafane (1000 m) in Tuasivi Ridge.
+The stream slides down along a nearly vertical cliff, descending into a narrow valley with lush rainforest.
+For the most part of the time, it rains here.

 This country basically consists of two large (by Polynesian standard) islands – Savai’i and Upolu.
 Samoa is true Polynesia – and many believe – the cradle of Polynesia.
-Natural and cultural heritage of Samoa is rather rich and some landmarks are truly surprising.
+The natural and cultural heritage of Samoa is rather rich, and some landmarks are truly surprising.

 History of Samoa, Settlement of Samoans, Culture and tradition, Introduction to the history of Samoa: The following discussion focuses on Samoa since European contact.
 For additional treatment in a regional context, see Pacific Islands, history of.
 Early period Polynesians traveling in outrigger canoes arrived in the Samoan archipelago about 1000 bc, as indicated by Lapita pottery shards found in Mulifanua Lagoon on Upolu.